Dementia-inclusive planning and design guidelines

 This document is the first of its kind in Canada to offer a comprehensive set of Dementia-inclusive Planning and Design Guidelines, focused on improving the neighbourhood built environment for people living with dementia.
 Happy Cities created this document in collaboration with the DemSCAPE project, led by Dr. Habib Chaudhury, gerontology professor at SFU.

-The Guidelines are broken down into three design realms, organizing key strategies and actions by neighbourhood, street, and detailed design scales.
+The Guidelines and the online learning modules are broken down into three design realms, organizing key strategies and actions by neighbourhood, street, and detailed design scales.

 Three scales of urban design: neighborhood, street, and detailed design, in isometric view.